siglun/presentations/README.md

 # stuff

-Stuff that doesn't go into texts, because this is very much disposable.
+Stuff that doesn't go into texts, because the things hera are very much disposable.